ArianeBeaudin/arianebeaudin.github.io/_posts/2022-08-03-burn-the-books-and-other-ways-of-relating.md

 - This [article about how to develop a planetary consciousness](https://www.noemamag.com/how-to-develop-a-planetary-consciousness/) in Noema Magazine
 - And another article in Noema Magazine, [_The Planet Is A Political Orphan_](https://www.noemamag.com/the-planet-is-a-political-orphan)

 Back then, I wanted to connect those to two pieces of fiction : the good old _Lost City of Atlantis_, which was one of my favorite childhood movie and that I had just rewatched back then and also the book _The Overstory_ by Richard Powers, which truly moved me.
 But hey, time's missing so I'll just leave it on that.
+BUT, I remember that one of the general feeling I was trying to vehiculate was my eternal ''urgh universities are outdated'' as I was gasping at all this international relations theory that were thought outside of the framework of nation borders, (see digital garden entry from mars 2021, [problems bigger than states](https://www.ravirer.com/2021/03/21/problems-bigger-than-states/) on the topic).

-Since then, summer came and therefore I was back into my urban agriculture worker routine.
+Otherwise, since then, summer came and therefore I was back into my urban agriculture worker routine.
 And this year, I'm still so much in awe in front of nature, but I'm trying to truly act on it, honour it.
 Therefore, I'm reading and consuming a lot of content on the topic, and also I'm trying to truly and concretely feed my herbalist praxis.

 The book that probably awaken the most my thirst for a deeper connection with nature is _Braiding Sweetgrass_ by botanist and indigenous scholar Robin Wall Kimmerer.
 Truly, this book is life changing.
 I'm not done reading it yet, but it really speaks to me.